cncf/glossary/content/en/pod.md

 Portability: Pods can be easily moved between different hosts or cloud providers, which allows for greater flexibility and portability of applications.

-Overall, pods are a key concept in cloud native computing, and provide a powerful tool for deploying and managing containerized applications.
+Overall, pods are a key concept in Kubernetes, and provide a powerful tool for deploying and managing containerized applications in a scalable and efficient way.